2 An Overview of ReactisA model-based design environment involving Reactis, Simulink and Stateflow is

 - Generic:

-models.
-Simulator’s user interface is similar to those of traditional
+Simulink models.
+Simulator’s user interface is similar to those of

-debuggers from programming languages: it allows users to step through the
+traditional debuggers for programming languages: it allows you to step

-execution of models by hand as well as set break points.
-Simulator also
+through the execution of models by hand as well as set break points.

-supports reverse execution, the replay of tests generated by Reactis Tester, the
+Simulator also supports reverse execution, the replay of tests generated by

 user-specified requirements.
 If Validator finds a violation, it returns a test that